Sabrinas Organizing

 A room in your home strategy:

 Pick a 1-4 hour project you can do when you have free time between activities.
-Before starting the decluttering and sorting, ensure you have all the tools (Affiliate Link) you need to complete the project.
+Before starting the decluttering and sorting process, ensure you have all the necessary tools (affiliate) to complete the project.
 Ask for help if you need it.
-Have the helpers be available at your designated time.
+Please have the helpers available at your designated time.

 Here are some tips on the sorting process: